Media Studies

 Course Level: Undergraduate Lower-Level

 Description: Introduction to major movements, practices and theories of film and media from 1945 to present.
+Formerly offered as, and mutually exclusive with, CMST 202.
+Students who have earned credit for CMST 202 cannot earn credit for MDIA 202.

-CMST 203 - INTRODUCTION TO FILM AND MEDIA ANALYSIS
+MDIA 203 - INTRODUCTION TO FILM AND MEDIA ANALYSIS

-Short Title: INTRODUCTION TO FILM ANALYSIS
+Short Title: FILM AND MEDIA ANALYSIS

-Department: Cinema and Media Studies
+Department: Media Studies

 Grade Mode: Standard Letter